Bladder doesn't work. How does the bladder work?

 • neoplasms that reduce the volume of internal space;

-• influence from others internal organs(for example, squeezing the bladder in women with a growing uterus during pregnancy);
+• influence from others internal organs(for example, compression of the bladder in women by the growing uterus during pregnancy);

 • neurological diseases;